cvat-ai/cvat/site/content/en/docs/manual/advanced/formats/format-imagenet.md

 For export of images:

-- Supported annotations: Tags
+- Supported annotations: Tags.
+- Attributes: Not supported.
+- Tracks: Not supported.

-Downloaded file is a .zip archive with the following structure:
+The downloaded file is a .zip archive with the following structure:

 ```bash
 # if we save images: